 In this paper, we introduce Finder, the first MOS approach that leverages VLMs to locate multiple target objects in various unknown environments, Fig. 1.
-Our key contributions are: 1) we introduce multi-channel score maps to simultaneously capture and track the semantic correlation between multiple target objects, the environment, and objects within the environment, 2) we develop a score map fusion technique that combines scene-level correlations between the scene and target objects, with object-level correlations between the scene objects and target objects, to overcome the limitations of coarse scene-level embeddings, and 3) we conducted extensive simulation and real world experiments to validate Finder's performance.
-We make our code available upon request on our website to encourage reproducibility and further research in this area.
+Our key contributions are: 1) We introduce multi-channel score maps to simultaneously capture and track the semantic correlation between multiple target objects, the environment, and scene objects.
+This addresses the limitations of existing MOS methods by explicitly modeling the semantic relationships between objects and their surroundings to improve exploration efficiency; 2) We develop a novel score map technique that combines scene-level correlations between the scene and target objects, with object-level correlations between the scene objects and target objects, to overcome the limitations of coarse scene-level embeddings used by existing VLM-based SOS methods; and 3) We conducted extensive benchmark simulation and real-world experiments to validate Finder's performance.